All Episodes

 Get his number.

-I want to get he's got more to say.
+He's got more to say.

 We're just out of time here.

-Uh be right back and wrap it up here, folks.
+Be right back and wrap it up here, folks.

-Do not uh can't wait for tomorrow already.
+Can't wait for tomorrow already.

-Open line Friday plus this bunch in the Democrat Party.
+Open Line Friday plus this bunch in the Democrat Party.

-I can't stop laughing about other than Obama's preacher.
+I can't stop laughing about it.

 That guy makes me mad.